My Work is My Heartbeat: CNA from The Hearth at Drexel Finds Her Passion in Caring for Others

 As Karlene provides compassionate care for residents at The Hearth, she enjoys her special connections and friendships that have grown immensely throughout the years.
 “I care for residents like they are my family.
 I give them the same care that I would give to my grandparents.
 And I give them the kind of care that I would want given to me if I was in their position,” she affirms.

-Throughout COVID-19 Karlene and staff at The Hearth have gone above and beyond to ensure the health, safety, and well-being of their residents.
-Following proper guidelines set out by the CDC and DOH while engaging residents in safe and creative ways, Karlene says that the people who call this community home feel confidence in their care.
-“Our residents feel safe because they know we are doing everything we can to keep them healthy and comfortable and they trust that we follow all of the right precautions,” Karlene emphasizes.
+Karlene and staff at The Hearth go above and beyond to ensure the health, safety, and well-being of residents.
+She says that the people who call this community home feel confidence in The Hearth's care.
+“Our residents feel safe because they know we are doing everything we can to keep them healthy and engaged and they trust that we are uplifting their well-being,” Karlene emphasizes.